Anatomy of the brachial plexus (Revankar et al, 2013)

 - After emerging from the coracobrachialis.

 - At the wrist where it emerges from behind the superficial flexor tendons just lateral to the palmaris longus.

 Motor function: flexors of the forearm except for the flexor carpi ulnaris and the ulnar head of the flexor digitorium profundus.
-Muscles of the thenar eminence and 1 & 2 lumbricals.
+Innervates the muscles of the thenar eminence and 1 & 2 lumbricals.

 Cutaneous innervation: thenar eminence, palm and lateral side of the palm, palmar side and distal dorsal aspects of the lateral three and a half digits.

 Fibers in the lateral cord (from the lateral roots) convey most of the sympathetic fibers to the median distribution of the hand (Standring 2015).

 - Medially: pisiform and hook of the hamate.